opendevstack/ods-quickstarters/e2e-cypress/files/README.md

 ## E2e test user authentication

-With Cypress 12 version is now available `cy.origin()` that allows you to handle redirections.
-This funcionality eases the login handling.
+Starting version 12 of Cypress `cy.origin()` allows you to handle redirections.
+This functionality eases the login handling.
-See `./support/e2e.ts` for a generic login example.
+See `./support/login-functions.ts` for a generic login example.

+In order to load your testing user's credentials for this login with SSO, you need to create a secret in OpenShift with the label `credential.sync.jenkins.openshift.io=true` and import them as environment variables using the `withCredentials` block to keep them secure.
+Find an example on how to do this in the `Jenkinsfile`.

 ## Cypress Cloud